The Price of Cowardice

 A few heads turned their way, and Anina hunkered down to pull money from her pouch.

-After she paid the toll, Anina only had a few beads of copper left, barely adding up to three grams.
+After she paid the toll, Anina only had a few beads of copper left, which didn't amount to much.

 Sano placed a hand on her shoulder.
 “It's all right.
 We're almost there, aren't we?
 We'll meet with my mother soon enough.”